PrzemekHytros/Portfolio/README.md

 # About me
 Many years of experience in customer service and negotiations have provided me with a high level of interpersonal skills.
 Due to life changes I became interested in sofware testing.
-I have completed professional ISTQB training and practical training in the field of Manual Testing and I intend to gain professional experience in this direction
+I have completed professional ISTQB training and practical training in the field of Manual Testing and programming and I intend to gain professional experience in this direction

 # Tools
 - JIRA